 We regularly recruit subjects to participate in research projects.
 This could involve the use of an interactive simulator, staying awake through the night, going without daylight or other time cues for a week or more, and generally finding out more about how you perform when well rested, when going without sleep or recovering from it.

-To register your details as a potential volunteer, please contact the Centre.
+To register your details as a potential volunteer, please contact.

 School of Psychology, Social Work and Social Policy